julelang/manual/src/compiler/backend/cpp-backend-compilers/index.md

 ## C++ Standards

-C++ support and support status of the jule release standards.
+C++ support and support status of the Jule release standards.

+### Beta 0.0.6

+Beta 0.0.6 continues to adopt the C++17 standard by default.
+In addition, the C++20 problems encountered especially with GCC have been resolved with this release.

-### Beta 0.0.3 and Higher
+### Beta 0.0.3 - Beta 0.0.5

+> In these versions, GCC may create compilation problems with C++20 and above.

 JuleC accepts the default C++ standard as C++17, along with the beta 0.0.3 release standard.
 It also generates code that is quite compatible with C++20 standard.
 According to our tests, the beta 0.0.3 release standard works well with C++14, C++17, and C++20.
 However, recommended standard is C++17 which is default standard for beta 0.0.3 release standard.